smy1/swlab/python/README.md

 ```
 In the code above:
 - `folder`: Enter the path of the main project folder.
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
-- `attempts`: If this is the first attempt to sync and overlay videos, enter `1`.
+- `attempts`: If this is the first attempt to sync and juxtapose videos, enter `1`.
 The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `cam1`: Stands for "camera-1".
 Enter the name of the first video.
 In this example, Python will search for a video file that has the word "front" in the name.
 These camera-1 videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 4 below).
 - `cam2`: Stands for "camera-2".
 Enter the name of the second video.
 In this example, Python will search for a video file that has the word "side" in the name.
 These videos should be stored together with camera-1 videos.
 - `newname`: Enter the name of the new video.
 In this example, the video that is created will be named "sbr" (which stands for "shared book reading").